-- 4.4 The WMCA Board gave conditional approval to the West Midlands CRSTS programme on 18th March 2022.
-Government announced allocations to Local Authorities and Mayoral Combined Authorities in April 2022.
+4.4 Government announced allocations to Local Authorities and Mayoral Combined Authorities in April 2022.
 This confirmed the previously announced provisional allocation of £1.05bn.
-Decision making on the projects included in the submitted programmes is devolved to WMCA, with the exception of a small number of projects (none in Sandwell) in which DfT wishes to retain a role. - 4.5 The approved CRSTS programme includes the following projects which are, either wholly or partially, located in Sandwell:
+Decision making on the projects included in the submitted programmes is devolved to WMCA, with the exception of a small number of projects (none in Sandwell) in which DfT retains a role.

-Project Allocation A34/A45 SPRINT Corridor (Phase 2) £56.60m A4123 Walk, Cycle and Bus Corridor £29.00m A461 Walk, Cycle and Bus Corridor, Sandwell £12.00m Black Country ULEV Charging Scheme £7.00m Dudley Port Integrated Transport Hub (Phase 1 & 2) £2.40m Local Cycling & Walking Infrastructure Plan (Black Country Package) £8.00m Smethwick to Birmingham Inclusive Growth Corridor Transport Package £19.00m Wednesbury to Brierley Hill Metro Extension (Sustainable Access Measures) £16.00m West Midlands Metro Line 1 Upgrades £30.00m West Midlands Metro Wednesbury Depot Expansion £37.90m West Midlands Metro Traction Power (Phase 2) £12.60m
+4.5 The approved CRSTS programme includes the following projects which are, either wholly or partially, located in Sandwell:

+Project Allocation

+A34/A45 SPRINT Corridor (Phase 2) £56.60m

+A4123 Walk, Cycle and Bus Corridor £29.00m

+A461 Walk, Cycle and Bus Corridor, Sandwell £12.00m

+Black Country ULEV Charging Scheme £ 7.00m

+Dudley Port Integrated Transport Hub (Phase 1 & 2) £ 2.40m

+Local Cycling & Walking Infrastructure Plan (Black Country £ 8.00m

+Package)

+Smethwick to Birmingham Inclusive Growth Corridor Transport £19.00m

+Package

+Wednesbury to Brierley Hill Metro Extension (Sustainable Access £16.00m

+Measures)

+West Midlands Metro Line 1 Upgrades £30.00m

+West Midlands Metro Wednesbury Depot Expansion £37.90m

+West Midlands Metro Traction Power (Phase 2) £12.60m

+Total £230.5m

 The projects support not only the WMCA objectives, but also the regeneration priorities of the emerging Sandwell Local Plan and Sandwell's Economic Recovery & Regeneration Strategy.
-In total, these projects represent over £260m of investment in the transport network with impacts in Sandwell over the five years of the CRSTS programme.
-At this stage, for schemes that cross boundaries, it is difficult to quantify the level of investment directly on the network within Sandwell, but it is estimated that this could be in the region of £130m.
+In total, these projects represent over £230m of investment in the transport network with impacts in Sandwell over the five years of the CRSTS programme.
+Where schemes cross boundaries, it is difficult to quantify the level of investment directly on the network within Sandwell, but it is estimated that this will be in the region of £130m.